 The CanExport program provides Canadian government grants to help offset the costs and risks associated with international business expansion efforts.
 The program offers funding to allow applicants to reduce up to 50% of foreign marketing expenses, such as trade shows.
 Ideal projects must demonstrate how international marketing activities will allow the business to establish new contacts and connect with foreign customers.

-CanExport grants can be used to reduce the costs of marketing activities performed in countries where no revenues have been earned within the past 24 months.
+CanExport grants can be used to reduce the costs of marketing activities performed in countries where less than $20,000 or less than 10% of international revenues has been generated in the last 24 months.
 To meet program requirements, project budgets should be set at a minimum of $20,000.

-Please Note: Food and beverage businesses are not eligible for CanExport grants.
-However, they may access the AgriMarketing program, which is a five-year initiative concluding in 2018.
+Please Note: Food and beverage businesses are not eligible for CanExport grants; however, they may access the AgriMarketing program.

 How to Apply for CanExport Grants